cds-snc/gcds-docs/src/en/foundations/typography/typography.md

 ### Line length and height

-Always use corresponding font size and and line height: match an H1 font size with an H1 line height.
+Always use corresponding font size and line height: match an H1 font size with an H1 line height.

 In a line of text, keep text line length below 65 characters for a comfortable reading length.
 Page layouts may be wider than 65 characters.